 Applying for Articling

 We generally hire eight articling students each year for our 12-month articling rotation, including returning summer students.
-We have currently hired all of our articling students for both 2020/21 and 2021/22 articling periods and do not anticipate hiring additional students at this time.
+We have currently hired all of our articling students for the 2021/22 articling periods.
+We are currently uncertain as to whether we will be hiring additional 2022/23 articling students to join our returning 2021 summer students.
+Please check back in June for further details.

 We seek to fill six summer student positions each year.
 These positions are available for second-year law students.